proycon/analiticcl/README.md

 The rules are applied in a greedy manner where longer rules are applied before shorter rules, words will only match with one rule, but multiple non-overlapping patterns may be found in the a text.

-### Tagging
+### Entity Tagging

-Analiticcl can be uses as a simple tagger using via context rules.
+Analiticcl can be uses as a simple entity tagger using via its context rules.
 Make sure you understand the above section before you continue reading.

 You may pass two additional tab-separaed columns to the context rules file, the third column specifies a tag to assign